Banh-Canh/arvakCompanion/README.md

 Small Description

 Arvak Companion overhaul the Summon Arvak's Spell.
 It adds a progression system and allow Arvak to "evolve", including new abilities, stats, and appearance.
 It is meant to be compatible and only edit 2 vanilla record.
-It doesn't include a horse following system.

 Features